marvisrego/Bayut-dubizzle-Case-Study/README.md

 Open `http://localhost:8501`, enter a name, and select **Start / switch user**.
 The API runs at `http://127.0.0.1:8000`; check `/health` for `ready` and `/docs` for the API.
 Set `FASTAPI_URL` in the Streamlit environment or `.env` if the backend uses another address.
 To demonstrate memory, state a preference, like a shown car, select **New Session**, and ask what the assistant remembers.

-When FastAPI runs locally, saving a lead stores it in PostgreSQL and creates or updates `data/leads.csv` in this project folder.
+When FastAPI runs locally, the csv file is saved locally but while using it via the deployed website the leads data gets saved to PostgresSQL database and creates or updates `data/leads.csv` in this project folder.
 The CSV is generated on the first successful lead save, not during setup.
 If Streamlit connects to a remote FastAPI server, the CSV is created on that server instead.

 ## Design and scope